-Let us help you find the answer to any questions you might have with our frequently asked Clearing questions.
+Find the answer to any questions you might have about Clearing

 We’ve compiled a list of frequently asked questions for Clearing to help you understand the process before you apply to university.

 Clearing enables you to gain a place at university if you haven’t yet secured one and takes place between July and October each year.

 It’s a great opportunity if you’ve missed the conditions of your offer, or had a last minute change of heart about the university or course you want to study.

 From 5 July to 30 September, you can apply for a course through UCAS Clearing with us if you meet the following criteria:

 - You have all your exam results.
 For those taking A levels and BTEC nationals in 2023 this will be Thursday 17 August